 Determine the change’s feasibility such as: can it be achieved?
 What changes will be required to achieve it including but not limited to system changes, operational changes and an estimated implementation plan?

 Estimate the cost of the change, based on the implementation requirements mentioned above.

-The end results of the discussions between the CSC and PTI regarding the SLA change should be submitted in writing by PTI to the CSC or from the CSC to PTI.
-If a mutual decision is to change the SLA, continue with the IANA Naming SLA Amendment procedure.

-If a mutual decision is to not change the SLA, after communicating that to each other in writing, the process ends.
+e end results of the discussions between the CSC and PTI regarding the SLA change should be submitted in writing by PTI to the CSC or from the CSC to PTI.
+If a mutual decision is to change the SLA, continue with the IANA Naming SLA Amendment procedure.f a mutual decision is to not change the SLA, after communicating that to each other in writing, the process ends.

 II.
 IANA Naming SLA Amendment Procedure